stefanvogel65/Watson-Studio-Visu/README.md

 <img src="https://user-images.githubusercontent.com/35991100/114353808-be37ca80-9b6d-11eb-88e0-ffc655ff7de9.png" alt="drawing" width="75%"/>

-Select Create an empty project and give it a name.
+Select "Create an empty project" and give it a name.

 Under Settings, add a Dashboard as a new service.